What You Need to Know About the Disposable Vape Ban

 Contents

-The government announced on Monday that a disposable vape ban would be coming into place to protect the health of children.
-Vapes and vaping have been a massive topic of conversation over the past few years as many highlight the variety of risks involved and the unknown effect on long term health.
+Vapes and vaping have been a massive topic of conversation over the past few years due to the variety of health and fire safety risks involved, and the unknown effect on long-term health.

 Here, we’ll unpack the disposable vape ban information and answer common questions that arise from the announcement.

-Disposable vape ban at a glance:
+The disposable vape ban at a glance

 • The sale and supply of disposable vapes is being banned in England, Scotland, and Wales